hslayers/hslayers-ng/README.md

 ```

 Some example html files are provided in the `examples` directory.
 The template app.js uses
-some png files for layer groups which are also included in the `examples/armenia` directory.
+some png files for layer groups which are also included in the `examples/full` directory.

 For providing proxy functionality we use a simple cgi script, which you have to copy from `lib/hsproxy.cgi`
 to your cgi-bin directory.
-It might be located in /usr/lib/ if you use apache.
+It might be located in /usr/lib/ if you use Apache.

 ```
 cp lib/hsproxy.cgi /usr/lib/cgi-bin/hsproxy.cgi